 • Difficult to Understand: Digital technology serves as the general foundation of cryptocurrencies.
 However, this digital asset utilizes specific concepts in technology that can be complicated, thus hampering widespread adoption.

-• Legality and Acceptability: Although it has gained mainstream appeal, cryptocurrencies are not still acceptable across the globe.
-Some countries have not legalized their use as a formal medium of exchange.
+• Legality and Acceptability: Although it has gained mainstream appeal, cryptocurrencies are not still acceptable in most parts of the globe.
+Some countries have not legalized their use as a formal medium of exchange because of the prevailing adherence toward the fiat system.

 • Uncertainty: Uncertainty is a key disadvantage of cryptocurrency.
 There are several factors contributing to this uncertainty, including market volatility, lack of legal status, and overvaluation due to public hype among others.